Nisto/sh2ex/README.md

 Extracts internal filesystem of Silent Hill 2

 ### Prerequisites
-Python 3.x
+* Python 3.x

 ### Usage
-If you have installed Python with associations, you should be able to simply drag an ISO onto the script file to get started.
-Otherwise, on command-line, simply pass the path to your ISO file as the first argument.
+* Via drag-and-drop (&#42;): drop a disk image onto the .py file
+* Via commandline: supply the path to a disk image as the first argument

+**&#42;** Drag-and-drop must be supported by your environment, and Python must be set to handle .py files.

 ### Currently supported versions:
 * SLPM-65051 (v1.50)